Salt & Wind Travel

 Founded in the 4th century by the Greeks, Taormina Sicily thrived under both the Greeks and Romans.
 However, it fell into relative obscurity when the Normans took over in the Middle Ages.

-It was then during the 18th century that the town became the tourist destination it is today.
-Northern Europeans who set out on the “Grand Tour” stopped in Taormina and it has since been frequented by greats like DH Lawrence and Truman Capote.
+It was then during the 19th century that the town became the tourist destination it is today.
+Northern Europeans who set out on the “Grand Tour” stopped in Taormina, and greats like DH Lawrence and Truman Capote have since frequented it.

 What Is Special About Taormina Sicily?

-We could wax poetic about how Sicilian traditions are still unironically intact in Taormina.
-That you’ll find locals eating granita and brioche in the morning and doing the passeggiata in the summer evenings.
+We could wax poetic about how Sicilian traditions remain unironically intact in Taormina.
+You’ll find locals eating granita and brioche in the morning and doing the passeggiata past the lovely Chiesa di San Giuseppe in the summer evenings.
 And that would all be accurate.

-If you’re asking yourself “Is Taormina Sicily worth visiting,” the answer is yes!
+If you ask yourself, “Is Taormina Sicily worth visiting,” the answer is yes with everything from stunning gardens and incredible street food to explore.
 Well, make that a measured yes.
-The reality is that cruise ships have day tours during the high season so we’re not keen to go there when the main streets are shoulder-to-shoulder with tourists.
+The reality is that cruise ships have day tours during the high season, so we’re not keen to go there when the main streets are shoulder-to-shoulder with tourists.

 Ancient Greek Theater

-The best-known sight in Taormina Sicily is the horseshoe-shaped Teatro Greco, which has a view of the coast and Mount Etna.
-Dating back to the 3rd century BC, this is possibly the most dramatically situated amphitheater anywhere.
+The best-known sight in Taormina, Sicily is the horseshoe-shaped theatre of Taormina or the Teatro Greco aka the Teatro Antico di Taormina.
+Dating back to the 3rd century BC, this is possibly the most dramatically situated amphitheater anywhere, with a view of the coast and Mount Etna.
+You’ll want to take a professionally-led tour to understand its history best.

 Corso Umberto I